cihga39871/ScopedStreams.jl/README.md

 To troubleshoot this error, please check the following:

 - Did you define new functions related to `IO`, or use other modules after loading `ScopedStreams`?
 It is recommended to load the package at the end.
-If it is not possible, please manually call `gen_scoped_stream_methods()` to generate specialized ScopeStream methods for the newly defined IO-related functions.
+If it is not possible, please manually call `@gen_scoped_stream_methods` to generate specialized ScopeStream methods for the newly defined IO-related functions in your module.
 - Did you or some packages use `redirect_stdout`, `redirect_stderr` or `redirect_stdio`?
 Please avoid using those functions because they are not compatible with the thread-safe `redirect_stream`.

 ### 2. This package is not compatible with `julia -E 'expr'`.
 Eg: